 How to Get the Best Possible Price on a New Car

-Call dealers located near you and ask to speak with the “fleet manager” or for their email address, if they have one.
-If you can’t reach a fleet manager, insist on speaking with a “sales manager.”
+Once you have decided on a make, model, and style of vehicle, call dealers located near you and ask to speak with the “fleet manager” or request their email address.
+If you can’t reach a fleet manager, insist on talking to the “sales manager.”
 Your goal is to reach someone with the authority to offer the dealership’s best possible price without checking with a boss (or pretending to!).

 We recommend getting bids from at least five dealers.